garrandall/popular-music-data/tracks/without-you-in-my-life-tyrone-davis.md

 Others love fancy flashy things

 But me, if I had just one wish
-Ooh, my dear, it would be just this
+Oh, my dear, it would be just this
 If I could live for a thousand years
 I'd spend all those years with you
 Now can you hear me, baby